sinisterchipmunk/jax-fractals/README.md

 Once generated, fractals will be stored in the Rails cache, so that they only need to be generated one time.
 After generation, the cached copy will be returned instead.

+### The Heightmap

+Height maps will work with any image, not just fractals, but they play so nicely together that I couldn't resist adding the Heightmap model to this library.

+The easiest way to create a height map is to create a resource file.
+In your Rails or Jax project, create the file `app/assets/jax/resources/heightmaps/test.resource` and add the following information to it:

+    path: "/fractals/5"
+    xz_scale: 0.75
+    y_scale: 8.0

+This will load the fractal dynamically from the Fractals controller (note: you have to change the path to reference a static image if you're not using Rails), scale its width and depth by 3/4, and then scale its height by 8 to produce a hilly (but not too mountainous!) terrain.

+If you want to texture it (and who wouldn't?), create a material like you'd create any other Jax material:

+    $ jax g material ground texture

+Then, set it in the resource file:

+    material: "ground"

+#### Actually Using It

+To add the "test" heightmap to the world, add it like you would any other Jax model instance.
+Do this in your Jax controller:

+    @world.addObject Heightmap.find "test"

+Done!